- Direct Mail

 Delivering value to our client

 We began executing these prospecting campaigns when Compass Bank was a rapidly growing brand extending across the Sunbelt.
 We continued after BBVA bought Compass.
 We worked with multiple CMOs and continued after the bank changed leadership more than once.
 Other lines of business in the bank noticed.
-Eventually, we executed similar campaigns for the Healthcare Group and Wealth Management as well.
+Eventually, we also executed similar campaigns for the Healthcare Group and Wealth Management.